We are seeking a Consultant Psychiatrist (General Adult) for a permanent position in the stunning subtropical Bay of Islands, New Zealand.

 - 1 hour from Whangarei and 3 hours from Auckland

-- Beautiful natural surroundings and marine life – white sandy beaches, native forest & birds, dolphins, whales and orca
+- Beautiful natural surroundings and marine life – white sandy beaches, native forest & birds, dolphins, orcas

-You will have an open mind, a flexible approach and a willingness to learn and to take on new ideas and professional experiences.
-In return, your experience working with the local community will be rewarding both professionally and socially, your openness will be encouraged and supported.
+If interested in this role, having an open mind, a flexible approach and a willingness to learn and to take on new ideas and professional experiences will be key.
+In return, your experience working with the local community will be rewarding both professionally and socially, your openness will be embraced, encouraged and supported.

 What’s on offer?